Skip to main content

 If I lose my provincial health coverage for being away too long, is there a waiting period when I return?+

 It depends on the province and circumstances.
 Some provinces have waiting periods for residents who lost coverage due to exceeding absence limits.
-Ontario, BC, and Quebec generally impose a 3-month waiting period for new or reinstated coverage.
-Alberta may have shorter or no waiting periods for returning residents depending on circumstances.
-Contact your provincial health authority before returning to understand the reinstatement rules.
+Some provinces (for example Ontario, BC, and Quebec) have historically applied a waiting period of up to about 3 months for new or reinstated coverage, while others may differ, and rules can change.
+Because reinstatement rules vary by province and circumstance, do not assume any particular waiting period applies to you.
+Verify the current rules with your provincial health authority before returning.

 What is the E311 declaration card?+